Write a listener for a Microsoft Azure solution

 |Persistent queues and topics are supported, while message buffer queues are not.
 To use these contracts, you must write your listener applications using the Azure SDK version 1.7 or 1.8.|

-The following procedure lists the generic steps you would follow to update a listener application that retrieves message from a message buffer to one that receives message from a persistent queue.
+The following procedure lists the generic steps you would follow to update a listener application that retrieves messages from a message buffer to one that receives messages from a persistent queue.

 On the Microsoft Azure portal and in the same solution, create a queue in the same path as was used for the message buffer.

-Install the Microsoft Azure SDK version 1.7 or 1.8 on your development machine.
+Install the Microsoft Azure SDK version 1.7 or 1.8 on your development computer.

 Update the listener code by removing the message buffer related classes and methods, and then replace them with QueueClient and Receive.
 Be sure to use the desired read mode: RetrieveAndDelete or PeekLock.
 For more information about reading messages from a queue, see Queues, Topics, and Subscriptions.

 No Microsoft Dynamics CRM configuration changes are necessary as long as the queue endpoint uses the same solution path that the message buffer had used.

 In addition to the queue listener described previously, you can write a listener for three other service bus contracts that are supported by Microsoft Dynamics CRM: one-way, two-way, and REST.
 A one-way listener can read and process a message posted to the service bus.
 A two-way listener can do the same but can also return a string of some information back to CRM.
 A REST listener is the same as the two-way listener except that it works with a REST endpoint.
 Notice that these listeners must be actively listening at a service endpoint to read a message sent over the service bus.
 If the listener isn’t listening when Microsoft Dynamics CRM attempts to post a message to the service bus, the message doesn’t get sent.

 Writing a listener is structured around what is known as ABC: address, binding, and contract.
 The following information identifies the ABCs of a one-way listener.